mevivekmevivek/Machine-Learning-Algorithms/README.md

 l(H) is the loss function which is convex and differentiable.
 Adaboost- Adaboost (Adaptive Boosting) is a very specific instance of boosting
 1) where the loss function is chosen as l (below equation (2))
-2) optimal value of α is chosen by performing a line search
+2) optimal value of α is chosen by performing a line search.